coderefinery/git-intro/content/sharing.md

 :::{objectives}
 - Turn our own coding project (small or large) into a Git repository.
-- Be able to publish a repository on the web.
+- Be able to share a repository on the web to have a backup or so that others can reuse and collaborate.
 :::

 :::{instructor-note}